ankitpanwar15/my-dagster-project/README.md

 **Input**

-summer_movies.csv ==> It has column information about movies released with columns like, name, release date, runtime, avg rating, votes, release date, timestamp.
+`summer_movies.csv` ==> It has column information about movies released with columns like, name, release date, runtime, avg rating, votes, release date, timestamp.
 Here unique id is tconst

-**Release date, timestamp these both columns are manually generated**
+**Note: Release date, timestamp these both columns are manually generated**

-summer_movie_genres.csv ==> It has imformation about the genres of the corresponding movies, with columns, tconst and genres.
+`summer_movie_genres.csv` ==> It has imformation about the genres of the corresponding movies, with columns, tconst and genres.

 **Output**